Characters from Deus Ex: Mankind Divided. For characters who originated in previous games in the series, check the following pages:

 - Smart People Play Chess: He's reasonably intelligent and has a chess game up on one of the displays in his office.

 - Straight Gay: He has an ex-husband and doesn't fit any gay stereotypes.

-- "Not going to go all wonky on us now, hanzer?
+- "Not gonna go all wonky on us now, hanzer?
 Are ya?Voice: Peter Serafinowicz

 A squad leader in Task Force 29.
 MacReady makes no secret of his distrust of augs.
 He is Adam's superior but Miller tends to go over his head to give Adam's authority instead.

 - Expy: Of Francis Pritchard.
 Both are snarky asshole teammates who dislike Jensen on a personal level (at least initially) but are still valuable teammates dedicated to doing the right thing.